 Disclosure controls are procedures that are designed with the objective of ensuring that information required to be disclosed in our reports filed under the Exchange Act, is recorded, processed, summarized, and reported within the time period specified in the SEC's rules and forms.
 Disclosure controls are also designed with the objective of ensuring that such information is accumulated and communicated to our management, including the chief executive officer and chief financial officer, as appropriate to allow timely decisions regarding required disclosure.
 In connection with this Amendment, our management reevaluated, with the participation of our current chief executive officer and chief financial officer (our "Certifying Officers"), the effectiveness of our disclosure controls and procedures as of December 31, 2020, pursuant to Rule 13a-15(b) under the Exchange Act.
-Based upon that evaluation, our Certifying Officers concluded that, solely due to the Company's restatement of its financial statements to reclassify the Company's Warrants as described in the Explanatory Note to this Amendment, our disclosure controls and procedures were not effective as December 31, 2020.
+Based upon that evaluation, our Certifying Officers concluded that, due to the Company's restatement of its financial statements to reclassify the Company's Warrants as described in the Explanatory Note to Amendment No. 1 and due to interpretation and accounting for certain complex features of the Class A common stock issued by the Company as described in the Explanatory Note to Amendment No. 2, our disclosure controls and procedures were not effective as December 31, 2020.